 The need for Delaware to take action to protect youth from all tobacco products, including e-cigarettes, is more urgent than ever, with the youth vaping epidemic continuing its alarming rise to 27.5% or more than one in four high school students.
 This is a staggering 135% increase in high school e-cigarette use in just the past two years, and close to three million more kids started vaping in that time period, setting them up for a lifetime of addiction.

-“In Delaware, our adult tobacco use rate is 20.7% and our youth use of e-cigarettes is 13.6%.
+“In Delaware, our adult tobacco use rate is 20.7% and our youth use of e-cigarettes and tobacco products is 19.4% among high school students.
 Sadly, with the youth vaping epidemic still rising, we may have lost an opportunity to make the current generation of kids the first tobacco-free generation.
 Tobacco use is a serious addiction and Delaware needs to implement the proven measures to prevent and reduce tobacco use outlined in ‘State of Tobacco Control’,” said Deborah Brown, Chief Mission Officer for the American Lung Association.

 The 18th annual “State of Tobacco Control” report grades states and the federal government on policies proven to prevent and reduce tobacco use, and finds that while Delaware has taken significant steps to reduce tobacco use, including raising the minimum age of sale for tobacco products to 21 this year, elected officials should do more to save lives and ensure all Delaware residents benefit from reductions in tobacco use and exposure to secondhand smoke.